rksdevs/g-hack-itinerary-v1/README.md

 2. I've desingned and developed this on my laptop screen - I haven't had the time to work on responsiveness and mobile/tab/extra large screens yet.
 So please expect some layout issue based on screensize.
 3. A few error handling scenarios are yet to be done: Occasionally I run into Google Gemini Prompt erros which are not handled properly, because I can't really test them since they are not that frequent.
 4. I haven't yet written the test case code due to time constraints.
+5. Code cleanup is pending - a lot of commented codes, unused code lines are still there, due to time constraints havent been able to clean them up

 ## Challenges I ran into
 There were several challenge I ran into but below are some prominent ones: